l-palermo/App-boilerplate-Y.W.L.V.C/README.md

 const ReactLogo = ({ logoImage }) => <img className={reactLogo} src={logoImage} alt="react logo" />;
 ```

-The `Styled` tag, this approach is much better than the css previous one.
+The `Styled` tag, this approach is much better than the css tag.

 ```javascript
 import { styled } from 'linaria/react';